-9 Best Campgrounds at Kings Canyon National Park
+9 Best Campgrounds at Kings Canyon National Park, CA

-A land of giant sequoias, rushing rivers, and beautiful canyon scenery, Kings Canyon National Park is a magical place for camping.
-If you are here simply to wander among the huge trees, you can find beautiful campgrounds that offer easy access to the towering wonders of both Kings Canyon and adjoining Sequoia National Park.
+A land of giant sequoias, rushing rivers, and canyon scenery, Kings Canyon National Park is a magical place for camping.
+Beautiful campgrounds offer easy access to the towering wonders of both Kings Canyon and adjoining Sequoia National Park.
 But, if you are looking to escape the crowds or hike remote trails, you'll also find extraordinary camping opportunities in the far reaches of the park.

 Between Grant Grove and Cedar Grove, the Kings Canyon Scenic Byway leaves the park for a considerable distance.
 In this area, outside of the park boundary, are a couple of camping areas that can serve as nice alternatives to camping in the park.
 Of particular note are Hume Lake and Princess Campgrounds.